 - Treatment follows guidelines that ensure your child gets the best current treatment.

-- Centers conduct clinical trials that your child may be able to join.
+- Cancer centers conduct clinical trials that your child may be able to join.
 Clinical trials offer new treatments that are not available elsewhere.

-- Centers have programs designed for families.
+- Cancer centers have programs designed for families.
 Those programs can help your family deal with social, emotional, and financial needs.

-- Many centers are designed to be both kid and family friendly.
-That helps takes some of the trauma out of being in the hospital.
+- Many cancer centers are designed to be both kid and family friendly.
+That helps take some of the trauma out of being in the hospital.
 It can also help relieve your child's anxiety, which can get in the way of treatment.

 Locating a Children's Cancer Center